Mich-Martins/bookToScrape/README.md

 ### Objective:

-The objective of this web scraping project is to gather a diverse dataset of images from an online source (www.books.toscrape.com) for subsequent analysis, such as training machine learning models, creating a custom image dataset, or generating insights from visual data.
+The objective of this web scraping project is to gather a diverse dataset of images from an online source (www.books.toscrape.com) for creating a custom image dataset.

 ### Project Idea:
 Web Scraping Images for learning purpose from a website that permits image scraping.